mffg1993/SLMPy/README.md

 - Matplotlib
 - PyQt5

 ---

 ## Versioning

-- Current Version:
+ Current Version:

-  - 1.0.0:  Initial release with core features.
-GUI and Scripted are available.
+- 1.0.2  - Now, it is possible to use the custom color maps.
+This helps in the efficiency of the SLM
+- 1.0.1  - The code was divided into files to improve readability and maintenance.
+- 1.0.0  - First release of the code.
+It was monolithic and a bit complicated to modify

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### Key points:
+- You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+- Any derivative work must also be licensed under GPL-3.0.
+- This software comes with **no warranty**; see the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

 ## Acknowledgments
 Special thanks to the scientific and open-source communities for their support and resources